janetlndavis/github-workflow-activity/activity.md

 - Have the maintainer accept maintainer-1's pull request.
 Try to accept contributor-2's pull request.
 You won't be able to because changes in the pull request conflict with the other that you already accepted.
-- Help contributor-2 switch to their local master branch, pull changes from GitHub, switch to their development branch, and rebase it relative to the master branch.
+- Help contributor-2 switch to rebase their development branch relative to the updated master branch.
   *I have been having a difficult time figuring out how to do this in NetBeans.
 Call me over when you get here.*
-  Once the development branch is rebased, commit the changes and push to GitHub.
+  Once the development branch is rebased, push to GitHub.
 - Maintainer, note that the conflicted pull request is automatically updated and should be acceptable.
 Accept the pull request.
 - Have contributors clean up their extra branches.